ansys/pylumerical/doc/source/user_guide/session_management.rst

 Passing in command line arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Starting a session using the Python is identical to running the solutions command line executable (`Windows <https://optics.ansys.com/hc/en-us/articles/360024812334-Running-simulations-using-the-Windows-command-prompt>`__/ `Linux <https://optics.ansys.com/hc/en-us/articles/360024974033-Running-simulations-using-terminal-on-Linux>`__).
-When starting a session using Python, the serverArgs parameter can be used to specify parameters.
+Starting a session using PyLumerical is identical to running the solutions command line executable, as seen in these articles - `Windows <https://optics.ansys.com/hc/en-us/articles/360024812334-Running-simulations-using-the-Windows-command-prompt>`__ / `Linux <https://optics.ansys.com/hc/en-us/articles/360024974033-Running-simulations-using-terminal-on-Linux>`__.
+When starting a session using Python, use the ``serverArgs`` parameter to specify command line arguments.

 **Example**